-Rationale We believe and know that a child who is self-aware and has a 'toolkit' of self-regulation strategies is 1-3 reasons for more calm, secure, alert and engaged.
-This contributes to a happier and more successful student as choosing goal well as a well-functioning classroom and school.
-The Porter Staff has, the last several years, noticed a growing number of students who: are unable to recognize their emotions and the influence their emotions have on their behaviour and attitude are unable to self-regulate or have great difficulty doing so resulting in significant difficulties remaining alert and engaged are struggling with anxiety
+We believe and know that a child who is self-aware and has a 'toolkit' of self-regulation strategies is more calm, secure, alert and engaged.
+This contributes to a happier and more successful student as well as a well-functioning classroom and school.

+The Porter Staff has, the last several years, noticed a growing number of students who:

+- o are unable to recognize their emotions and the influence their emotions have on their behaviour and attitude - o are unable to self-regulate or have great difficulty doing so resulting in significant difficulties remaining alert and engaged - are struggling with anxiety

-References and sources to support actions Self-Regulation Resources - SD43 Learning Services website The Ruler Approach with Miriam Miller The Zones of Regulation Collaborative for Academic, Social, Emotional Learning (CASEL - Success in School.
-Skills for Life.)
-The Heart and Mind Index The Whole Brain Child &amp; other resources by Siegel and Bryson
+References and sources to support actions

+- Self-Regulation Resources SD43 Learning Services website - The Ruler Approach with Miriam Miller - The Zones of Regulation - Collaborative for Academic, Social, Emotional Learning (CASEL Success in School.
+Skills for Life.) - The Heart and Mind Index - The Whole Brain Child & other resources by Siegel and Bryson